 Sometimes we might even see as dramatic a change from the pews to the parking lot.

 As Lent draws to a close, I invite you to participate in the Holy Week Masses and Liturgies that help us to focus on the Passion, Death and Resurrection of Jesus.

 Holy Week and Easter should not be business as usual for Christians.
 If we believe that Jesus came to die for us and for our salvation, we need to put time aside to pray to and worship Him.
 From an eternal life perspective, what else can be more important?
 We can most fully appreciate and experience the joy of the Resurrection by participating in and meditating on the Passion and Death of the Lord.

 I am continually edified that so many people take advantage of the Sacrament of Penance during the Lenten season.
 If you are one of those who waited to the last minute, I hope that you find the time before Easter to spiritually prepare.
 Nothing does the soul more good than an honest, genuine sacramental confession.

-My hope and prayer is that the typical large congregations that we see on Palm Sunday or Easter will become the ordinary attendance at Mass each and every Sunday of the year.
+My hopes and prayers are that the typical large congregations that we see on Palm Sunday or Easter will become the ordinary attendance at Mass each and every Sunday of the year.